What needs to be recorded in Connect Care when an outpatient prescription is refilled?

 Now that Connect Care is the legal record of care, physicians new to Connect Care suffer significant information burdens if the pharmacy request is taken as a trigger to enter all meds (for a patient not yet seen in Connect Care), generate a new prescription, print, sign, scan and fax back to the pharmacy.

 The key is that Connect Care, as record of care, must be used to document prescription activities.
+Later, when the patient appears for an appointment, a full list of home medications can be generated and validated.

 Once over a transition period, charts will be more complete and refill workflows from within Connect Care will prove the fastest way to get things done.